sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 6. Let $$S$$ be a non-negative integer.
 An interval *below* $$S$$ means an interval $$(i,j)$$ with $$j < S$$.

-[^1]: These finiteness restrictions are of course unnecessary for the definitions themselves, but I assert them since infinite cases are irrelevant for our purposes.
+[^1]: These finiteness restrictions are of course unnecessary for the definitions themselves, yet I assert them since infinite cases are irrelevant for our purposes.

 **Problem.** Given a non-negative integer $$S$$ and a non-empty[^4] finite set $$I$$ of *input* intervals below $$S$$, find a maximally covering set of disjoint intervals from $$I$$.